mardub1635/covictim/Readme.md

 ## Introduction
 Our society obsess with pursuing the perpetrators.
 Legal justice is reduced to a cathartic function.
-But victims search first and formost to help and protect potential other victims.
+But victims may wish something else: the wish to move one, the wish to help and protect potential other victims.
 And a rape victim is the best at protecting and understanding the damages caused by their own perpretator.

 Let’s make sense of their experience!
 Let’s throw their bottle to the internet sea!